jxpeng98/typst-coverletter/README.md

 This is a cover letter template for Typst with Sans font.
 It is a modern and professional cover letter template.
 It is easy to use and customize.
 This cover letter template is suitable for any job application or general purpose.

+If you want to find a CV template, you can check out [modernpro-cv](https://github.com/jxpeng98/Typst-CV-Resume/blob/main/README.md).

 ## How to use

 ### Use from the Typst Universe